 In older times, bromides were licensed and used routinely for treating seizure disorders in humans; however, when phenobarbital was introduced, the human market for bromides was completely eclipsed.
 It soon became unprofitable to continue the FDA registration for bromides and the manufacture of bromides became relegated to chemical companies only.
-Because of the veterinary demand, an approved product is now available though many veterinarians still employ compounding pharmacies for custom-made prescriptions.
+Because of the importance of bromide for treating canine epileptics the FDA has allowed commercial product to be marketed, although many veterinarians use compounding pharmacies for custom-made prescriptions.

 HOW THIS MEDICATION IS USED

 Potassium bromide is given either as a pill or as oral liquid once daily.
 It can be given with or without food; however, it has a bitter flavor which can usually be masked by giving it with food.

 Because it takes months to achieve a stable effective blood level of potassium bromide, many doctors will recommend a "loading dose" to shorten this period and get a head start on the therapeutic blood level.
 Using a loading dose can bring the patient to a therapeutic blood level a month sooner but the patient can be extremely sedated during the loading phase.
 Many doctors prefer to do the loading in a hospital setting for this reason.
 Because it takes so long to reach a stable therapeutic bromide blood level, additional seizure medications may be needed at least at first.

 Potassium bromide is effective in cats but can cause a life-threatening inflammatory lung disease so it is regarded as a last choice in this species.

 According to the ACVIM Consensus Statement on Seizure Management in Dogs, the first monitoring blood level should be drawn 6-12 weeks after beginning potassium bromide and annually thereafter unless there are breakthrough seizures or suspicions of toxicity.